We can't afford to loose our enviroment.

 💰 We need to stop calling these changes "changes" and start calling them measurable toxic liabilities.

-2. Aquatic Investment (Aquatic Environment): Skeptics and conservatives value property rights.
+2. Aquatic Investment (Aquatic Environment): Some of us value property rights.
 Whenever industrial runoff pollutes a lake or coastal area, it instantly devalues everything around it.
 The cleanup-the remediation, the dredging, the habitat restoration-often costs hundreds of times more than prevention.
-It's also financially ruinous to violate the Christian principle of stewardship.
+It's simply financially ruinous to violate the be careless.
 Our water resources are liquid assets, not garbage dumps!

 💡 One solar cell is like treating a gunshot with a Band-Aid.
 Think like an inventor and a debater.